 You want to invest in details that will make the space look more expensive than it was.
 A feature pendant light or good quality door hardware can lift the appearance of a room, and make sure all of the decorative finishes, plastering, paint and flooring, are all done to the highest standard you can afford.

 ‘Knowing exactly what the project will cost before you start is essential when funds are limited,’ says Rachel Haynes, director of Thread Architects.
-‘If you are leading the project yourself and employing sub-contractors, you may need to provide all the materials to the builders as and when they require them.
+‘If you are saving money by project managing the extension yourself and employing sub-contractors, you may need to provide all the materials to the builders as and when they require them.
 You will need to make sure you understand building terminology, what the builder will be doing and when, and what they’ll need to complete each task.
 All this takes forward planning as manufacturing and delivery times need to be factored into the process.

 3. If you have the skills, do it yourself